reyesGeorge/reyesGeorge/README.md

 > Always go back and ask: How can we go about developing the developed world.

-> All it takes to be a great human being is to be honest, not be envious and to have respect for others by showing some compassion every now and then.
+> All it takes to be a great human being is honesty, not to be envious and to have respect for others by showing some compassion every now and then.

 - 🏗 **I’m currently working on:**
   - an ESG reporting platform built in React utilizing a backend in Python/Azure